exoad/exoad/README.md

 **Simple Bio:**
 ```
-I am someone who lives the same Universe as you (probably), located at the Virgo Supercluster at the "Local Group" and on some green, blueish rock in the Milky Way.
+I am someone who lives the same Universe as you (probably), located at the Virgo Supercluster at the "Local Group"
+and on some green blueish rock in the Milky Way.
 ```
 **Abilities:**
 ```